DataDog/dd-sdk-android/docs/log_collection.md

 ## Extensions

+### Timber

-If your existing codebase is using Timber, you can forward all those logs to  Datadog automatically by using the [dedicated library](timber_integration.md).
+If your existing codebase is using Timber, you can forward all those logs to  Datadog automatically by using the [dedicated library](https://github.com/DataDog/dd-sdk-android/tree/master/dd-sdk-android-timber).

 ## Further Reading